Salesforce Community Cloud

 When setting up a Community, consideration needs to be given to how to share Salesforce object data with users in a community and how to provide record access to high-volume community users, as well as security options related to collaboration, authentication, and setup of a partner or customer Community.

 The Community security model includes considerations such as the type of community license which determine which sharing features are available.
 For example, advanced sharing is not available in a Customer Community.
 In Customer Communities, sharing sets are the method used to grant users access to records associated with their accounts or contacts.
 The external sharing model can be enabled for external users.
 As with internal users, profiles are used with external users to determine the standard and custom object permission, features and capabilities that can be accessed by the user.

 A Public community can be set up using a guest user profile and visibility settings.
 The guest user profile can be used to open up or limit access to a community’s content.
 All community pages can be made publicly visible by default.
 It is also possible to set access level for each community page regardless of the community’s default visibility.

 In a Tabs + Visualforce layout, appropriate tabs can be exposed to the community users based on needs.
 The tabs function similar to those in an internal Salesforce org, exposing Visualforce pages, web links or objects.

 In a Community, topics can be setup and configured.
 Topics can be mapped to Knowledge articles using data categories.
 Topics can be used to structure community articles and content.
 There are two kinds of topics, navigational topics and feature topics.
 Feature topics are shown on the community home page as a tile.
-In Community Workspaces > Content Targeting > Automatic Topic Assignment, a topic can be assigned to all articles that are published under a specific data category.
+In Experience Workspaces > Content Targeting > Automatic Topic Assignment, a topic can be assigned to all articles that are published under a specific data category.
 All articles that are then created under that data category will be assigned the mapped topic.
-Topics can be added or removed from articles in the Article Management section of Community Workspaces > Content Targeting.
+Topics can be added or removed from articles in the Article Management section of Experience Workspaces > Content Targeting.